 Airport Policies and Ground Leases

-Every airport has policies governing private construction.
-Key questions to ask include what sites are available or planned for private development, what is the ground lease term (typically 20-40 years), what happens to improvements when the lease expires, are there design standards or architectural requirements, what approval processes apply, and what are the lease rates and escalation provisions?
+Every airport has unique policies governing private construction.
+Key questions to ask include: What sites are available or planned for private development?
+What is the ground lease term (typically 20-40 years)?
+What happens to improvements when the lease expires?
+Are there design standards or architectural requirements?
+What approval processes apply?
+What are the lease rates and escalation provisions?

-Ground lease terms vary dramatically.
+Ground lease terms vary dramatically and significantly impact your investment viability.
 Some airports offer 30-year terms with reasonable renewal expectations.
 Others provide only 20 years with uncertain renewal and improvement forfeiture provisions.
-The lease structure significantly impacts investment viability.
+Read the fine print carefully before committing.

 Site Physical Characteristics

-Available sites differ in important ways.
+Available sites differ in important ways that affect both construction costs and long-term usability.
 Taxiway access determines how easily you can reach runways.
-Corner lots may offer easier maneuvering than interior sites.
-Orientation affects sun exposure and prevailing wind impacts.
+Corner lots may offer easier aircraft maneuvering than interior sites.
+Orientation affects sun exposure and prevailing wind impacts on door operations.

-Subsurface conditions influence construction costs substantially.
-Rocky sites require expensive excavation.
-High water tables complicate foundation work.
-Unstable soils may require engineered foundations beyond standard slab designs.
+Subsurface conditions influence construction costs substantially—sometimes disastrously.
+Rocky sites require expensive excavation work.
+High water tables complicate foundation construction.
+Unstable soils may require engineered foundations far beyond standard slab designs.

 Utility Availability

-Verify what utilities reach the construction site.
-Critical services include electrical power (what amperage at what distance?), water supply (if desired), sewer or septic options, natural gas (if available and wanted), and telecommunications/internet (increasingly important).
+Verify what utilities actually reach the construction site.
+Critical services include: electrical power (what amperage at what distance?), water supply (if desired for maintenance operations), sewer or septic options, natural gas (if available and wanted for heating), and telecommunications/internet (increasingly important for modern operations).

-Utility extension costs surprise many builders.
+Utility extension costs surprise many builders unpleasantly.
 Running electrical service 500 feet across an airport can cost $20,000 or more.
-Factor utility infrastructure into site selection.
+Factor utility infrastructure into both site selection and budget planning.

 Hangar Design Fundamentals